Thessaloniki, Greece’s second-largest city, is among the best destinations to visit in 2023, CNN travel experts recently said.

 Don’t forget to stop and admire Thessaloniki’s famous White Tower and grab some snacks from street vendors.

 Currently, the monument is home to a museum that lays out the history of Thessaloniki.
 Visitors can climb up the Tower’s winding stairs until they reach its fascinating exhibition space.

 You can also climb aboard one of Thessaloniki’s floating bars and cruise the Gulf of Thermaikos while enjoying the company of your friends and loved ones.

-Near Thessaloniki are some of the best beaches in Greece at Halkidiki.
-Made up of three peninsulas, Halkidiki is the perfect place to relax in the summertime, offering many opportunities for those who prefer to take their vacations in quieter, more natural surroundings.
+Near Thessaloniki are some of the best beaches in Greece located in Halkidiki.
+Made up of three peninsulas, Halkidiki is the perfect place to relax in the summertime, offering many opportunities for those who prefer to vacation in quieter, more natural surroundings.

 Thessaloniki Metro and ancient discoveries

 Long defined by the number “2,” Thessaloniki, which was the second largest city in the Byzantine Empire and the second busiest port in the Ottoman Empire, is currently the second largest city in Greece.

 For centuries, its importance and wealth have derived from its location in the far northeastern corner of the Thermaic Gulf of the Aegean Sea.